 The sanctity of the Student-Teacher Relationship is paramount.
 Application to study with the monks and enter the Sangha (community of monk and devoted students) is available only to the most serious candidate.
 Application can be made only after one-year of membership, and the applicant has proven a serious commitment to study and train under the mentorship of a senior monk, and support his or her studies and training at the level of “benefactor member”.

 (Student status does not necessarily denote on the part of the candidate a desire for ordination,

 but often leads to Sewing a Rakusu.)

-Petition to apply must be made to the Senior Monk or Vice Abbess for review, and submitted to the Abbot for his or her final approval.
-If approved by the Abbot, the candidate must be prepared to meet all requirements of a student including the financial commitment of “benefactor membership” before accepted.
+Petition to apply must be made to a Senior Monk for review, and submitted to the Guardian Council for their final approval.
+If approved, the candidate must be prepared to meet all requirements of a student including the financial commitment of “benefactor membership” before accepted.

 The student then enters a one-year "Apprenticeship".
 Under the guidance of a Senior Monk, the candidate enters into a formal student-teacher mentorship and embraces the monastic way of life for a period of one-year.
 This is an opportunity for the aspirant to experience monastic (Zen) training in all its aspects: personal and communal meditation, work practice, sesshins, community life, and benevolence.